openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 ### ID Token

-The respective ID Token could be
+The decoded body of the respective ID Token could be

 <{{examples/response/userinfo.id_token.json}}